gilshahar7/SiriSpotlight/README.md

 # SiriSpotlight
-Cydia tweak: Use Siri by prefixing Spotlight searches with "Siri" and pressing return.
+Jailbreak tweak: Use Siri by prefixing Spotlight searches with "Siri" and pressing return.

 Compatible with iOS 10.